MayurPondkule/MayurPondkule/README.md

-Hi 👋 My name is Mayur
+Hi 👋 Mayur Here
 ======================

 Truly passionate about coding and learning new technologies and hope to contribute significantly in this field in the future.

 * ✉️  You can contact me at [mayurpondkule77@gmail.com](mailto:mayurpondkule77@gmail.com)
-* 🧠  I'm learning devops with LLMs ,agents
+* 🧠  DevOps/SRE/cloud engineer with experience in Cl/CD, cloud, and automation.
+LLMs, agents

 ### Skills